rfletcher/tagbox/README.rst

   Pay attention to case when checking for duplicates.
 This option has no effect when allow_duplicates is `true`.

+delimiters : array, default: [ Event.KEY_COMMA, Event.KEY_RETURN ]
+  An array of key codes which trigger the creation of a new tag from typed text.

 show_remove_links : boolean, default: false
   Add small 'x' links to each tag which, when clicked, remove that tag from the list.

-triggers : array, default: [ Event.KEY_COMMA, Event.KEY_RETURN ]
-  An array of key codes which trigger the creation of a new tag from typed text.

 Requirements
 ============